nitad54448/yappari-5-1/README.md

 1. Primary Resource: This documentation
    - Please read thoroughly
    - Contains answers to most questions
-   - Should be your first stop for information
+   - This is your first point of information

 ### Bug Reporting
 If you encounter issues: